susan-shu-c/tale/_posts/2019-12-14-intense-public-speaking-schedule.md

 My main tips are:

-### Use headers to drive home the point of that slide
+### Use headers to drive home the point of each slide

 Instead of using headers as the title of a list of bullet points (e.g. "Benefits of Alternating Least Squares algorithm", then bullet point - benefit 1, bullet point - benefit 2), basically have your conclusion of the slide in the header or kicker (e.g. "Alternating Least Squares achieves high accuracy with lightweight data").
 The header of the slide is precious real estate - if the audience only reads one thing on the slide (happens more often than not), it's probably the header.
 So, with well worded headers, even if the audience is spacing out and only reads the header, they can still get the main takeaway!